 #2.
 Spruce up Their Workspace

-When people spend so much time at their jobs, things can start to seem a bit boring.
+When people spend so much time at their jobs, things can start to seem a bit like the same-old-same-old.
 Give your employees’ workspaces a fresh new look to bring a smile to their faces, and show them you want their time at work to be as comfortable as possible.
 You could include:

 #3.
 Gift Cards